FindArticles FindArticles

 SHARE

-InDrive, the ride-hailing company built on a bidding model rather than fixed fares, is shifting gears toward a broader “super app” strategy.
-The company is starting with grocery delivery in Central Asia and says it will add more everyday services in its biggest markets, betting that a low-cost, high-frequency bundle can win in places where super apps have been hard to crack.
+‘Ride pricing is not the end of the innovation’ InDrive, the ride hailing company which operates on a bidding model rather than fixed fares, is looking to impress a wider range of services through its “super app” strategy.
+The company has begun with grocery delivery in Central Asia and plans to introduce more every day services in its largest markets, betting that a low-cost, high-frequency bundle can prevail in markets where super apps have been difficult to break.

 Table of Contents